 What is the main goal of a content audit?

 The main goal is to decide what to improve in your existing library so the site stays useful, current and aligned to where the business is going.
-That’s it.
+The output is a prioritized action for each page in scope, not a document nobody acts on.

 Is a content audit only for SEO?

-No, it isn’t only for SEO.
-Content audits also improve brand clarity, conversion support, product education and editorial consistency across the whole site.
+No. Content audits also improve brand clarity, conversion support, product education and editorial consistency across the whole site.
+Many of the most valuable audit findings have nothing to do with rankings.

 What should a content audit output?

 A good audit should output a prioritized action list for each page in scope.
-No more, no less.
 That means one recommended action per URL, the reasoning behind it and a priority level so the work gets scheduled rather than left in a spreadsheet nobody uses.

 How long does a content audit take?

-That depends on scope.
-A small cluster review can happen in a day.
-A full-site audit can take much longer, especially if it’s your first time doing one.
-The key is to scope it tightly enough that the work leads to decisions, not just a document nobody revisits.
+Scope determines the answer.
+A small cluster review of 20-30 pages can happen in a day or two.
+A full-site audit can take much longer, especially for a first run.
+Tight scoping matters: the goal is decisions, not a document nobody revisits.

 What is the difference between a content audit and a site audit?

 A site audit focuses on technical issues like crawlability, broken links or indexation.
-A content audit doesn’t.
-It focuses on the usefulness, freshness, intent fit and strategic value of the content itself.
+A content audit does not.
+Usefulness, freshness, intent fit and strategic value of the content itself: usefulness, freshness, intent fit and strategic value.
 A page can be technically clean and still be the wrong answer for the query.
+Both audits serve different purposes and you often need both.

 What is the difference between a content inventory and a content audit?

 A content inventory is a list of every page on the site, capturing metadata like URL, title and last-updated date.
 A content audit is the quality and relevance judgment you apply to that inventory.
-The inventory tells you what you’ve got.
+The inventory tells you what you have.
 The audit tells you what to do with it.
 You need the inventory first, then the audit on top of it.